aamogh16/node-poker-app/README.md

 This project is a full-stack poker application built using the `@chevtek/poker-engine` library.
 It provides a server for hosting poker games and a frontend interface for players to interact with the game.

+_Originally made for the Northeastern ACM Algorithmic Poker Hackathon - a comprehensive bot template for this can be found [here!](https://github.com/akala47/acm_pokerbot)_

 ## Description

 The node-poker-app consists of a backend server that manages the game state and a frontend client for user interaction.
 It utilizes WebSocket connections to enable real-time communication between the server and clients.